queicherius/braindump/https-and-caching-for-nodejs.md

 ## Firewall rules

-Now the only thing missing is setting up the firewall rules so that you can only reach the public nginx server, and not the internal ports, e.g. using `ufw`:
+Now the only thing missing is setting up the firewall rules so that you can only reach the public nginx server and not the internal ports, e.g. using `ufw`:

 ```bash
 ufw allow OpenSSH